mudita/MuditaOS/pure_changelog.md

 ## Unreleased

 ### Fixed
+* Fixed crash when deleting all contacts from MC with Phonebook app opened.

+### Added

+### Changed / Improved
+* Increased speed of update process.

+## [1.12.0 2024-03-07]

+### Fixed
 * Fixed no response when editing a contact via Center to have the same number as another.
 * Fixed occasional screen backlight flash when turning off the phone.
 * Fixed device freeze after finishing onboarding in Spanish.
-* Fixed crash when deleting all contacts from MC with Phonebook app opened.

-### Added

 ### Changed / Improved
 * Updated share capital in EULA.
 * Updated copy on final onboarding screen.
-* Increased speed of update process.

 ## [1.11.0 2023-12-15]